The Stanford Summer Research Program in Biomedical Sciences (SSRP)

 Minimum Qualifications and/or Eligibility Requirements:

-• Students who, by reason of their culture, class, race, ethnicity, disability, background, work and life experiences, and/or skills and interests would bring diversity (broadly defined) to graduate study in the biomedical and biological sciences.
+- Students who, by reason of their interests, background, experiences, and/or skills would advance graduate study in the biomedical and biological sciences.

 Application Process: